vielhuber/jwtbutler/README.md

 ## installation

-deploy the file jwtsso.html(https://github.com/vielhuber/jwtsso/blob/master/jwtsso.html) in the root public directory on the auth server and on all pages that use sso.

-create a configuration file and also deploy it in the root public directory on the auth server and on all pages that use sso:
+create the configuration file **jwtsso.json** and deploy it together with [jwtsso.html](https://github.com/vielhuber/jwtsso/blob/master/jwtsso.html) in the root public directory on the auth server and on all pages that use sso.

 ```json
 {
     "auth_server": "local.auth.example.de",